nos3curity/Null-Hound/README.md

 ### Step 4: Monitor Progress

-Check audit progress and findings at any time:
+Check audit progress and findings at any time during the audit:

 ```bash
 # View current hypotheses (findings)